-1. In the future, the lack of sewer availability will directly impact the economic development opportunities of the Cities of Lake Park and Dasher.
+9.1.
+In the future, the lack of sewer availability will directly impact the economic development opportunities of the Cities of Lake Park and Dasher.
 Additionally, both communities are located in a groundwater recharge area where extensive use of septic systems should be discouraged.

-- 9.1.
-Public facilities and services shall be coordinated with land use planning through the development of a long-range public facilities improvement plan and a coordinated development review process to promote more compact urban development, preservation of natural resources, development of activity centers and to ensure that capacity is adequate. - 2.
+- 9.1.1.
+The feasibility of sewer service shall be investigated in Lake Park, Dasher, and other areas where there is a need. - 9.2.
 The continued maintenance and expansion of sewer capacity in the City of Hahira has a direct impact on its economic development and residential growth opportunities.
-The community should examine long-term solutions to the system's limited capacity, in addition to short-term resolutions.
+The community should examine long-term solutions to the system's limited capacity, in addition to short-term solutions.

-- 9.2.
-Public facilities and services shall be coordinated with land use planning through the development of a long-range public facilities improvement plan and a coordinated development review process to promote more compact urban development, preservation of natural resources, development of activity centers and to ensure that capacity is adequate. - 3.
+- 9.2.1.
+The feasibility of expanding sewer capacity to keep pace with projected growth shall be investigated. - 9.3.
 In some areas of the community, current development trends do not provide for or promote interconnected access between adjacent developments.
 Such access, especially for commercial areas, would decrease the amount of traffic entering and exiting major roadways thus providing safer and more efficient traffic circulation.

-Policies: - 9.3.
-Ensure land development regulations promote interconnected, clustered development at major roadways, which protects natural resources, and reduces traffic congestion, improves traffic circulation, and makes the most efficient use of available land, while providing frontage roads that provide access to businesses, reducing conflicts and congestion on major roads. - 9.4.
-It is recognized that design and construction of residential and non-residential streets contributes to the overall character and development pattern of the community and thus shall be considered one of the community's most important components.
+Policies: - 9.3.1.
+Land development regulations shall promote interconnected, clustered development at major roadways, thereby protecting natural resources, reducing traffic congestion, improving traffic circulation, and making the most efficient use of available land, while providing frontage roads that provide access to businesses, reducing conflicts and congestion on major roads. - 9.3.2.
+It shall be recognized that design and construction of residential and non-residential streets contributes to the overall character and development pattern of the community and thus shall be considered one of the community's most important components. - 9.4.
+Improvements to wastewater, stormwater, and sewer systems (including the wastewater treatment plant) need to be continued and monitored for effectiveness.